apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 5. `drop_priv`: privilege to drop databases, tables, and views

 Admin privileges are required (We are planning on removing this in future versions).
 This is used to check the `enable binlog config`.

-## Usage restrictions

-### Network constraints

-- Syncer needs to have connectivity to both the upstream and downstream FEs and BEs.
-- The downstream BE should have connectivity to the upstream BE.
-- The external IP and Doris internal IP should be the same.
-In other words, the IP address visible in the output of `show frontends/backends` should be the same IP that can be directly connected to.
-It should not involve IP forwarding or NAT for direct connections.

-### ThriftPool constraints

-It is recommended to increase the size of the Thrift thread pool to a number greater than the number of buckets involved in a single commit operation.

-### Version requirements

-Minimum required version: V2.0.3

-### Unsupported operations

-- Rename table
-- Operations such as table drop-recovery
-- Operations related to rename table, replace partition
-- Concurrent backup/restore within the same database

 ## Feature